 Our Consolidated Financial Statements include the accounts of Textron Inc. and its majority-owned subsidiaries.
 Our financings are conducted through two separate borrowing groups.
-The Manufacturing group consists of Textron Inc. consolidated with its majority-owned subsidiaries that operate in the Textron Aviation, Bell, Textron Systems and Industrial segments, and the Textron eAviation segment, which was formed in the second quarter of 2022 upon the acquisition of Pipistrel, a manufacturer of electrically powered aircraft as discussed in Note 2.
+The Manufacturing group consists of Textron Inc. consolidated with its majority-owned subsidiaries that operate in the Textron Aviation, Bell, Textron Systems, Industrial and Textron eAviation segments.
 The Finance group, which also is the Finance segment, consists of Textron Financial Corporation (TFC) and its consolidated subsidiaries.
 We designed this framework to enhance our borrowing power by separating the Finance group.
 Our Manufacturing group operations include the development, production and delivery of tangible goods and services, while our Finance group provides financial services.
 Due to the fundamental differences between each borrowing group's activities, investors, rating agencies and analysts use different measures to evaluate each group's performance.
 To support those evaluations, we present balance sheet and cash flow information for each borrowing group within the Consolidated Financial Statements.

 Our Finance group provides financing primarily to purchasers of new and pre-owned Textron Aviation aircraft and Bell helicopters manufactured by our Manufacturing group, otherwise known as captive financing.
 In the Consolidated Statements of Cash Flows, cash received from customers is reflected as operating activities when received from third parties.
 However, in the cash flow information provided for the separate borrowing groups, cash flows related to captive financing activities are reflected based on the operations of each group.
-For example, when product is sold by our Manufacturing group to a customer and is financed by the Finance group, the origination of the finance receivable is recorded within investing activities as a cash outflow in the Finance group's statement of cash flows.
-Meanwhile, in the Manufacturing group's statement of cash flows, the cash received from the Finance group on the customer's behalf is recorded within operating cash flows as a cash inflow.
+For example, when product is sold by our Manufacturing group to a customer and is financed by the Finance group, the origination of the finance receivable is recorded within investing activities as a cash outflow in the Finance group on the customer's behalf is recorded within operating cash flows as a cash inflow.
 Although cash is transferred between the two borrowing groups, there is no cash transaction reported in the consolidated cash flows at the time of the original financing.
 These captive financing activities, along with all significant intercompany transactions, are reclassified or eliminated in consolidation.